The Lie of Perfect Hindsight

 Hindsight doesn’t point forward.

 Even if you understand what happened, that knowledge doesn’t guarantee the same pattern will repeat.
-Markets aren’t predictable like that - they rhyme at best, mock us at worst.
+Markets aren’t predictable like that.

 Hindsight rewrites memory.